 Take a look at these 9 Essential Basil Growing Tips to have a lush and productive basil plant in your herb garden!

 Basil is one of the most commonly grown herbs.
-It prefers warm temperature, above 50 F (10 C) and is not a frost tolerant plant.
+It prefers a warm temperature, above 50 F (10 C), and doesn’t tolerate frost.

 1. For growing a basil plant, choose a sunny spot.
-This herb prefers full sunlight but easily tolerate light shade as well.
+This herb prefers full sunlight but easily tolerates partial shade as well.
 If you live in a warm subtropical or tropical climate (Zone 9 and above), provide afternoon shade to the plant.

 4. The soil must not be acidic.
-Slightly acidic to neutral soil with the pH level in the range of 5.5 to 7.5 is favorable.
+Slightly acidic to neutral soil with a pH level in the range of 5.5 to 7.5 is favorable.

 5. One of the most important basil growing tips to learn is never to allow the plant to dry out completely, especially when the temperature is high.
 However, in any case, avoid overwatering and poke your finger into the soil to see whether the top surface is dry before watering again.

-6. To prevent fungal diseases, don’t practice overhead watering to avoid wetting of foliage as it promotes mildew and other diseases.
+6. To prevent fungal diseases, don’t practice overhead watering to avoid the wetting of foliage, as it promotes mildew and other diseases.

 9. Once the plant has become 40-50 days old, you can start picking its leaves.
 According to the North Carolina State Extension, the best time to harvest herbs is early morning.